The Terminator tickets, Cinema, London Theatre Direct

 The Drive In presents The Terminator in London 5 July only!

 Experience the magic of the classic American drive-in theatre.
 A completely contact-free experience just 10 miles outside London's West End.
-Experience classic film, cult favourites, theatre and live performances all from the safety and comfort of your own car!
+Experience classic film, cult favourites, theatre and live performances all from the safety and comfort of your own car starting at only £42 per vehicle!
 Bring back the nostalgia of the 1950s while enjoying modern conveniences at the touch of your phone.
 Don't miss your chance to make memories this summer, book tickets to The Terminator today!

 He is back!
 The Terminator takes The Big Smoke by storm this summer at The Drive In.
 This Sci-Fi classic from James Cameron stars Mr Universe himself Arnold Schwarzenegger alongside Linda Hamilton in an epic battle to protect one woman to save the future of the world.